 Over the years during our Tulum visits, Tasso urged us to “travel now” before it was too late.
 Tasso and Tedly had many memorable, animated, and sometimes exhausting debates about when we might “quit the rat race” and take off into the sunset.

 Tasso had a unique world view.
 He was a young boy who remembered desperate survival efforts in Berlin tunnels right after the official end of World War II.
 He understood hate and holocaust.
 As a great artist, he lived for beauty and ardor.
 As a sailor and beach bum, he enjoyed his booze and oranges, and he loved Tulum’s beach and seawater.

-Although we didn’t start this retired budget travel adventure as early as Tasso had urged, we felt right about our timing.
+Although we didn’t start this budget slow travel adventure as early as Tasso had urged, we felt right about our timing for early retirement.

 “…excellent article on health care and budget travel…”